 The standard Segger J-Link debug interface is used on the Apollo4 Blue EVB.
-Please install the latest Segger J-Link software, and configure your preferred development IDE (Keil, IAR, or Eclipse) to use J-Link debug interface.
+Please install the latest Segger J-Link software, and configure your preferred development IDE (Keil, IAR, or Eclipse) to use the J-Link debug interface.
+Please consult the release notes of the latest/applicable SDK release for the version of the tools used during testing of the SDK and which are recommended for development with the SDK.